-3.1 The insulation is delivered to site, shrink-wrapped in polythene packs bearing the manufacturer's and product logo and batch numbers.

-3.2 Components are delivered to site in the quantities and packages listed in Table 1.
+- 3.1 The insulation is delivered to site, shrink-wrapped in polythene packs bearing the manufacturer's and product logo and batch numbers. - 3.2 Components are delivered to site in the quantities and packages listed in Table 1.
 Each package carries the manufacturer's and product logo and batch number.

-Table T Component supply details
+Table 1 Component supply details

 Component Quantity and package

 Structherm High Polymer Thin Basecoat Render 25 kg bag

-Silicone Primer 25 kg tubs
+Structherm Silicone Primer 25 kg tubs

-Acrylic Brick-slip Primer 15 kg tub

-Acrylic Brick-slip Adhesive 20 kg tub

-Silicone Decorative Render 25 kg tubs
+Structherm Silicone Decorative Render 25 kg tubs

-Structherm Brick-effect Render 25 kg bag

 Structherm Dash Receiver 25 kg bag

-Structherm Acrylic Brick-slips: straight corner 10 kg box 3.5 kg box

-Structherm High Polymer Adhesive 25 kg bag

 Structherm Spar-dash Aggregate 25 kg bag

-Reinforcement mesh 1 m x 50 m rolls
+Reinforcement mesh $1 \text{ m} \times 50 \text{ m rolls}$

 Mechanical fixings boxed by manufacturer

-3.3 The insulation boards should be stored on a firm, clean, level base, off the ground and under cover until required for use.

-3.4 The insulation boards must be protected from prolonged exposure to sunlight either by storing opened packs under cover in dry conditions or re-covering with opaque polythene sheeting.
-Care must be taken when handling the insulation boards to avoid both damage and contact with solvents or materials containing volatile organic components.
-The boards must not be exposed to open flame or other ignition sources.
-Boards that become damaged, soiled or wet should be discarded.

-3.5 The basecoat and render components should be stored in dry conditions, off the ground, and protected from frost at all times.
+- 3.3 The insulation slabs should be stored on a firm, clean, level base, off the ground and under cover until required for use. - 3.4 The insulation slabs must be protected from prolonged exposure to sunlight either by storing opened packs under cover in dry conditions or re-covering with opaque polythene sheeting.
+Care must be taken when handling the insulation slabs to avoid damage.
+Slabs that become damaged, soiled or wet should be discarded. - 3.5 The basecoat and render components should be stored in dry conditions, off the ground, and protected from frost at all times.
 Bags of unopened render will have a shelf-life of 12 months when stored correctly.